-While researching your family history you may encounter the same used again and again in your family tree.
-From this you may have thought that you see a pattern in the naming of your ancestors.
+While researching your family history you may encounter the same name again and again in your family tree.
+From this, you may have thought that you see a pattern in the naming of your ancestors.

 Naming patterns began in the 1700s

 The period of this pattern dates from about the early 1700s to the second half of the 19th Century.

 By understanding and using this pattern it can help you identify why your ancestor’s siblings were given their names.

 Knowing this pattern can also help you break down possible brick walls that you may have encountered during your genealogy research.

 There is nothing worse than encountering a brick wall.